winniewandia/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 5. Created a class Square that defines a square and inherits from Rectangle
 6. Created an instance method called charPrint(c) that prints the rectangle using the character c
 7. function that returns the number of occurrences in a list
+8. function that returns the reversed version of a list